1010101012101/log.txt/notes.md

 		git push -u origin master			# the -u option allows tracking of changes on the remote repository

 	Here's a typical Git collaboration workflow: First you fork an original repo if given "read access" -- which is what you'd get by default if given access at all.
 This gives you your own copy of the repository.
 You treat your fork as your remote repo, and clone it to your local development machine where you can make changes.
 	At this point, you work like you would with a regular BitBucket/Github hosted repo.
-Make changes as usual, branch, merge, resolve conflicts -- you know, the whole nine yards.
+Make changes as usual, branch, fetch and merge (or pull), resolve conflicts -- you know, the whole nine yards.
-	If you ever feel like sending (patching) in your changes with the original project you forked from, then you'd need to do some house cleaning, and push to "your remote" repo.
+	If you ever feel like sending (patching) in your changes with the original project you forked from, then you'd need to do some house cleaning (on your local development machine), and push to "your remote" repo.
-	What follows is you sending-in a kind of request called a "pull request" to the original repo.
-If their author be kind enough to allow thee mess with things a little, then you'll receive an affirmative response, after which the hosting service (BitBucket/Github) pulls and merges your changes with that repo.
+	What follows is you sending-in a kind of request called a "pull request" (which is essentially a kind of "merge" request) to the original repo.
+If their author be kind enough to allow thee mess with things a little, then you'll receive an affirmative response, after which the hosting service (BitBucket/Github) pulls and merges your changes with that repo, not automatically of course -- you instruct it to.

+	A git rebase is essentially a neater version of a branch merge.
+So when you've wandered away for some time, and you wish to come back home, you could easily a do a merge.
+But the sad old memories stay there, right?
+What if you could you magically have your memories (of your time of wandering away) wiped off.
+Well, I've got good news -- git rebase would do just that for you.
+So you come back home, and continue your life like the bad things never happened.